joernio/joern/README.md

 `sbt stage` in the local `joern` folder.
 This will build our new script for Joern to process.

-Now fire up  `./joern.sh cpg.bin.zip` and you will see the new output:
+Now launch `./joern.sh cpg.bin.zip` and you will see the new output:

 ```
 ------ METHODS -----